Sinclair Lewis: Commercial success

 Upon moving to Washington, D.C., Lewis devoted himself to writing.
 As early as 1916, he began taking notes for a realistic novel about small-town life.
 Work on that novel continued through mid-1920, when he completed Main Street, which was published on October 23, 1920.
-His biographer Mark Schorer wrote that the phenomenal success of Main Street "was the most sensational event in twentieth-century American publishing history".
+His biographer Mark Schorer wrote in 1961 that the phenomenal success of Main Street "was the most sensational event in twentieth-century American publishing history".
 Lewis's agent had the most optimistic projection of sales at 25,000 copies.
 In its first six months, Main Street sold 180,000 copies, and within a few years, sales were estimated at two million.
 Richard Lingeman wrote in 2002, "Main Street made [Lewis] rich—earning him about 3 million current dollars" (almost $5 million, as of 2022).

 Lewis followed up this first great success with Babbitt (1922), a novel that satirized the American commercial culture and boosterism.
-The story was set in the fictional Midwestern town of Zenith, Winnemac, a setting to which Lewis returned in future novels, including Arrowsmith, Gideon Planish and Dodsworth.
+The story was set in the fictional Midwestern town of Zenith, Winnemac, a setting to which Lewis returned in future novels, including Arrowsmith, Elmer Gantry, Gideon Planish and Dodsworth.

 Lewis continued his success in the 1920s with Arrowsmith (1925), a novel about the challenges faced by an idealistic doctor.
 It was awarded the Pulitzer Prize, which Lewis declined, still upset that Main Street had not won the prize.
 It was adapted as a 1931 Hollywood film directed by John Ford and starring Ronald Colman which was nominated for four Academy Awards.